cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

   </body>
 ```

-If you have dark mode enabled for your browser or OS, the page should look
+If you have dark-mode enabled for your browser or OS, the page should look
 something like this:

 IMAGE HERE

 If you aren't looking to add the ability to toggle back and forth, all that's
 left is to start adding dark styles to your app.
 It's not _quite_ as simple as
-just inverting the colors, there's a surprising amount of fine tuning that goes
+just inverting the colors, there's a surprising amount of fine-tuning that goes
 into a nice dark theme.
-I'm by no means an expert, but have picked up a couple
+I'm by no means an expert but have picked up a couple
 of tricks to help you figure out what looks good.

 Defaulting to the user's OS or browser preference is nice but variety is the
 spice of life.
 With a few extra steps, we can add the ability to toggle back
 and forth depending on our fancy.

-Tailwind needs a couple of changes to know that dark mode styles are used with
+Tailwind needs a couple of changes to know that dark-mode styles are used with
-classes instead of the users prefernces and media queryies.
+classes instead of the user's preferences and media queries.

 https://tailwindcss.com/docs/dark-mode#toggling-dark-mode-manually